 Often the most dominant interior feature of Craftsman-style bungalows, the colonnade has lately been enjoying something of a revival – even showing up in new construction.
 Long before the term “open concept” forced its way into the world’s homes via television, architects and interior designers sought ways to make adjacent rooms flow together – at least visually, if not physically.
 Rooms separated by little more than a lintel supported by posts can be found throughout architectural history.
 The word “colonnade” is believed to date to the early 18th century and refers to a series of columns forming a porch or similar structure on a building, or a free-standing structure such as a pergola.
-The word’s meaning moved indoors at the turn of the 20th century; since then it has additionally been used to describe a wide opening between rooms which is fitted with columns or posts which are decorative in nature.
+The word’s meaning moved indoors sometime around 1900; since then it has additionally been used to describe a wide opening between rooms which is fitted with columns or posts which are decorative in nature.

 In the late 19th century decorative fretwork was popularly used in a similar manner – to visually enhance wide openings between rooms.
 A large assortment of fretwork was available at the time from lumber companies specializing in interior millwork.
 Spanning the tops of cased openings, these grilles were often used in conjunction with both pocket doors and portières.
 They could be quite complex and often showcased multiple woodworking techniques within a single unit.
 Changing fashions eventually shaped them into a more familiar form.

 These examples, termed “portière work” in the 1893 catalog of the Paine Lumber Company, are typical of the era.
 Image courtesy Archive.org